alberthun/legacy-sense-docs/guides/002-sdks/001-ios-sdk.md

 #### Set Device Aliases

 `Aliases` is a `Dictionary` of `String` key-value pairs where key can be any consistent string with a value unique to each device.
-It can be Phone Number, IMEI, MAC Address etc. Aliases help the Sense Platform uniquely identify each device over multiple sessions and reinstalls, thus keeping all the data from one device under a single ID.
+It can be Phone Number, IMEI, MAC Address, or some other machine ID.
+Aliases help the Sense Platform uniquely identify each device over multiple sessions and reinstalls, thus keeping all the data from one device under a single ID.

+Examples of machine IDs that can be used as an alias to uniquely identify an iOS device:
+- UDID (unique device identifier) access, using [[UIDevice currentDevice] uniqueIdentifier], is no longer allowed (deprecated).
+- Advertising ID is unique to each device, used for serving ads, but it gets reset when users limit ad tracking (or reset this id from Settings)
+- DeviceCheck framework: Using DeviceCheck APIs, in combination with a server-to-server APIs, developers can set and query two bits of data per device.
+It also maintains the user's privacy by not disclosing any user or device information.
+Works for iOS 11 and above also require some apple specific backend work.
+Used mainly to identify devices that have already taken advantage of a promotional offer that you provide, or to flag a device that you’ve determined to be fraudulent.
+- Vendor identifier uniquely identifies the device to the app’s vendor.
+The value changes when a user deletes all the vendor’s apps from the device and reinstalls one or more of them, but this problem can be resolved using Keychain.

 ```objc
 NSMutableDictionary<NSString*, NSString*> *aliases = [[NSMutableDictionary alloc] init];